Jamestown Church: The second church

 In 2010, archaeologists discovered the site of the second church constructed at Jamestown.
 It was similar to the first, and built on the same site, but being made of wood, it needed constant repair.
 When Lord De La Warr arrived as governor in 1610, he found that the church had fallen into a sad state of disrepair, so he had it restored and its furnishings improved.
-This is the site where on April 5, 1614, John Rolfe married Pocahontas.
+This is the site where on April 5, 1614, Pocahontas married John Rolfe.
 There is a reconstruction of the second church at Jamestown Settlement.

 The third church

 In 1617–1619 when Samuel Argall was governor, he had the inhabitants build a new church "50-foot long and twenty foot broad."
 Situated nearby the old church, it was wooden and built on a one-foot-wide foundation of cobblestones capped by a wall one brick thick (which are visible under the glass on the floor of the present building).
 It was in this church where the first Representative Legislative Assembly met, which convened there on July 30, 1619.